|Title:||Asynchronous IO Support Rebooted: the "asyncio" Module|

 - TimeoutError.
 An alias for concurrent.futures.TimeoutError.
 May be raised by run_until_complete().

-A Future is associated with the default event loop when it is created.
-(TBD: Optionally pass in an alternative event loop instance?)
+A Future is associated with an event loop when it is created.

-A tulip.Future object is not acceptable to the wait() and as_completed() functions in the concurrent.futures package.
-However, there are similar APIs tulip.wait() and tulip.as_completed(), described below.
+A asyncio.Future object is not acceptable to the wait() and as_completed() functions in the concurrent.futures package.
+However, there are similar APIs asyncio.wait() and asyncio.as_completed(), described below.

-A tulip.Future object is acceptable to a yield from expression when used in a coroutine.
+A asyncio.Future object is acceptable to a yield from expression when used in a coroutine.
 This is implemented through the __iter__() interface on the Future.
 See the section "Coroutines and the Scheduler" below.

-When a Future is garbage-collected, if it has an associated exception but neither result() nor exception() nor __iter__() has ever been called (or the latter hasn't raised the exception yet -- details TBD), the exception should be logged.
-TBD: At what level?
+When a Future is garbage-collected, if it has an associated exception but neither result() nor exception() has ever been called, the exception is logged.
+(When a coroutine uses yield from to wait for a Future, that Future's result() method is called once the coroutine is resumed.)

 There are some public functions related to Futures: